ijaejun1025/Pingpong-game-Python/README.md

 # Pingpong_game-Python

-This is the pingpong game using Python turtle graphics.
+This is the pingpong game project using Python turtle graphics.

 ## Game play picture